 If you ever need to drive with a child in your vehicle, be sure to read this section.
-It begins with important general guidelines, then presents special information for infants, small children and larger children.

-All Children Must Be Restrained
+It begins with important general guidelines, then presents special information for small children who must ride in a forwardfacing child seat, and for larger children.
+All Children Must Be Restrained Each year, many children are injured